mybatis/mybatis-dynamic-sql/src/site/markdown/docs/kotlin.md

 # Kotlin Support for MyBatis3
 MyBatis Dynamic SQL includes Kotlin extension methods that enable an SQL DSL for Kotlin.
-This is the preferred method of using the library in Kotlin.
+This is the recommended method of using the library in Kotlin.

-We will also note that the standard usage patterns for MyBatis Dynamic SQL and MyBatis3 in Java must be modified for Kotlin.
-Kotlin interfaces can contain non abstract methods (somewhat similar to Java's default methods in an interface).
-But using these methods in Kotlin based mapper interfaces will cause a failure with MyBatis.
+The standard usage patterns for MyBatis Dynamic SQL and MyBatis3 in Java must be modified somewhat for Kotlin.
+Kotlin interfaces can contain both abstract and non-abstract methods (somewhat similar to Java's default methods in an interface).
+But using these methods in Kotlin based mapper interfaces will cause a failure with MyBatis because of the underlying Kotlin implementation.

-This page will show our recommended pattern for using the library with Kotlin.
+This page will show our recommended pattern for using the MyBatis Dynamic SQL with Kotlin.
 The code shown on this page is from the `src/test/kotlin/examples/kotlin/canonical` directory in this repository.
-That directory contains a complete example of using the library with Kotlin.
+That directory contains a complete example of using this library with Kotlin.

+All Kotlin support is available in two packages:

+* `org.mybatis.dynamic.sql.util.kotlin` - contains extension methods and utilities to enable an idiomatic Kotlin DSL for MyBatis Dynamic SQL.
+These objects can be used for clients using any execution target (i.e. MyBatis3 or Spring JDBC Templates)
+* `org.mybatis.dynamic.sql.util.kotlin.mybatis3` - contains utlities specifically to simplify MyBatis3 based clients

+Using the support in these packages, it is possible to create reusable Kotlin classes, interfaces, and extension methods that mimic the code created by MyBatis Generator for Java - but code that is more idiomatic for Kotlin.

 ## Kotlin Dynamic SQL Support Objects
 Because Kotlin does not support static class members, we recommend a simpler pattern for creating the class containing the support objects.
 For example: